6hax/6hax/README.md

 # 👋 Hello, world!

-I'm **Hax**, a passionate programmer constantly exploring new technologies and expanding my knowledge in the world of development.
+I'm **HAX**, a passionate programmer constantly exploring new technologies and expanding my knowledge in the world of development.

 ## 🚀 Technologies & Tools